Robin Scheibler is an engineer focusing on data and signals. His research

 arsenic.
 When he works on a problem, he wants to take it from the idea all

 the way to the implementation into a physical prototype.
 This aspect of his

-personality had the happy side effect of spawning very interesting
+personality has the happy side effect of spawning collaborations across

-collaborations across disciplines such as information theory, theoretical
+disciplines such as information theory, theoretical computer science,

-He is currently pursuing a PhD at the Audiovisual Communications Laboratory
+Since September 2012, he is pursuing a PhD at the Audiovisual

 can provide more robust and efficient algorithms for problems such as

 beamforming, direction of arrival, or source separation.
 In a different

 line of work, Robin applies techniques from information theory and

 theoretical computer science to provide low-complexity algorithms for